Alejandro Díaz (footballer)

-Alejandro Díaz Liceága (born 27 January 1996), also known as Wero Díaz, is a Mexican professional footballer who plays as a forward for Canadian Premier League club Pacific FC, on loan from Vancouver FC.
+Alejandro Díaz Liceága (born 27 January 1996), also known as Wero Díaz, is a Mexican professional footballer who plays as a forward for Canadian Premier League club Pacific FC.

 Club career

 Mexico

 Díaz was a fan of rivals Guadalajara.
 He played for an academy of Real Madrid based in Mexico and later moved to Club America's academy.
 A product of América's academy programme, Díaz made his debut for the club in Liga MX on 22 November 2014 as an 84th-minute substitute in a 2–1 loss to Atlas.
 On 8 April 2015, he scored his first goal for the club in CONCACAF Champions League in a 6–0 win over Costa Rican side Herediano.
 That season, he made a total of three league appearances, one appearance in the Copa MX and two appearances in Champions League.
 The following season, he made one league appearance and one appearance in Champions League.

 On 8 June 2016, Díaz was loaned to Necaxa until the end of the season.
 He made twelve league appearances that season, one in the Liguilla Apertura and five in the Copa MX.
 His only goal for Necaxa came in a 5–1 Copa MX victory over Potros UAEM.

 Diaz returned to America for the 2017–2018 campaign, where he was finally promoted to América's first team on a regular basis.
 He made eighteen league appearances that season, four in the Liguilla Apertura, five in the Copa MX and two in Champions League, scoring a goal in the league and another in Champions League against Panamanian side Tauro.

 In the 2018–19 season, Díaz was loaned to Atlas, where he made eleven league appearances and two Copa MX appearances, but failed to score.

 On 5 August 2019, Díaz was loaned to Ascenso MX side Zacatepec.
 That season, he made three league appearances, three appearances in the Liguilla Apertura and three appearances in the Copa MX, but again failed to score.